AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![](../../images/ui/resources/schemas/mixin-popularity.png)

 You can use the search bar to help locate your desired field group.
-Mixins whose name matches the query appear at the top of the list.
+Field groups whose name matches the query appear at the top of the list.
 Under **[!UICONTROL Standard Fields]**, field groups containing fields that describe desired data attributes are displayed.

 ![](../../images/ui/resources/schemas/mixin-search.png)